Everything You Need to Know About Spaying Or Neutering Your Dog

 Obesity

 The risks associated with spaying and neutering are rare, but there’s one exception: obesity.
 But this is the condition over which you have the most control, and avoiding obesity can also help reduce the possibility of those other risks.
 So, be thoughtful about the type of food and the amount you feed your dog.
-Seriously, one of the best things you can do for your dog’s health is to be conscious about their dietopens in a new tab.
+Seriously, one of the best things you can do for your dog’s health is to be conscious about their dietopens in a new tab as it has been found that the median life expectancy is shorteropens in a new tab in overweight dogs compared to normal weight dogs.

 What to expect with the surgery itself

 Let’s talk surgery specifics.
 A neuter is the removal of a male dog’s testicles, which halts testosterone production and renders them sterilised.
-Most vets will remove the whole, er, package, while shelter vets or those at low-cost clinics often leave behind the scrotum.
-A spay removes either a female dog’s ovaries, or both the ovaries and uterus, so she cannot get pregnant.
+Most vets will remove the testicles and often leave behind the scrotum.
+A spay removes either a female dog’s ovaries (ovarioectomy), or both the ovaries and uterus (ovariohysterectomy), so she cannot get pregnant.
 If this is all starting to stress you out, don’t worry: the surgeries are done under anaesthesia, so your pup won’t feel a thing.
-Because this surgery is very safe and has low complication rates, most dogs quickly recover without any problems.
+Because this surgery is routine and has low complication rates, most dogs quickly recover without any problems.
 In many cases, dogs brought in for morning surgery can be safely sent home the same day to be monitored.

 How much does spay or neuter surgery cost?

 Costs can vary depending on where you live, but most clinics tier surgery costs based on your dog’s size (the bigger the dog, the more anaesthetics, IV fluids and surgical materials are needed).
-Neuters generally range from £110 to £300, and spays from £130 to £365 because they’re more invasive.
+Neuters generally range from £110 to £300, and spays from £130 to £500 because they’re more invasive.
 On that subject, some vets offer laparoscopic surgeries, which are less invasive but more expensive.
 If surgery is out of your budget, some pet insurance plans cover it.
-If not, ask your vet about payment options, and look into local low-cost spay or neuter services, like those offered by the Royal Society for the Prevention of Cruelty to Animalsopens in a new tab.
+If not, ask your vet about payment options, and look into local low-cost spay or neuter services, like those offered by the RSPCA,opens in a new tab Blue Cross and PDSA.

 When should you spay or neuter your dog?

 As if the why wasn’t controversial enough, when to spay or neuter your dog is also a hotly debated subject – even among vets.
-The general consensus on the best age to spay or neuter a dog is six months old, which is when female dogs are fertile and, as such, at risk of mammary cancer.
+The general consensus on the best age to spay or neuter a dog is around six months to a year old, which is when female dogs are fertile and, as such, at risk of mammary cancer.
+For up-to-date breed-specific guidance on when to neuter you pet, speak to your vet and ask them to help you unpick and follow the advice from this University of California studyopens in a new tab.

-What is the most common age to spay or neuter at shelters?
+What is the most common age to spay or neuter at rescue centres?

-If you adopted a pup from a rescue organisation, they were likely spayed or neutered at three to four months old, which is standard (and safe) and meant to prevent pregnancies among puppies sheltering together.
-While you won’t have much of a say about when your shelter dog is altered, it’s important to remember that the benefits of spaying or neutering your dog almost always outweigh the risks.
-And spaying or neutering your dog doesn’t just affect your pup – it benefits dogs everywhere because it prevents overpopulation and keeps more dogs out of the shelters.
+If you adopted a pup from a rescue organisation, they were likely spayed or neutered at an earlier age, which is standard and meant to prevent pregnancies among puppies sheltering together.
+While you won’t have much of a say about when your rescue dog is neutered, it’s important to remember that the benefits of spaying or neutering your dog almost always outweigh the risks.
+And spaying or neutering your dog doesn’t just affect your pup – it benefits dogs everywhere because it prevents overpopulation and keeps more dogs out of the rescue centres.

 When should you spay or neuter your small-breed dog?